 Investing involves a certain degree of risk.
 Each person’s risk level is different than another’s.
-You may be highly risk adverse, while someone else might be willing to roll the dice for higher returns.
+You may be highly risk-averse, while someone else might be willing to roll the dice for higher returns.
 Different types of funds entail different levels of risk.
 Your age may have a significant effect on the investments you choose.
-Younger investors have the time to wait out a bad investment in hopes of a better return in following years.
+Younger investors have the time to wait out a bad investment in hopes of a better return in the following years.
 Older people do not have the time to wait for a long-term investment to turn around.
 They may also need access to their money sooner.
-A number of formulas are available to help you determine how much of your money to allocate in each type of investment.
+A number of formulas are available to help you determine how much of your money to allocate to each type of investment.

 Experts recommend that you only invest money that will not be needed for at least the next year.
 This measure will allow your stock portfolio to overcome the usual ups and downs of the market without having to accept a loss.
 Then, you must allocate the money within investment categories, such as

 - Stocks – Stocks are shares in individual companies.
 Although many stocks have a solid record of continuous growth, the stock of other companies may be subject to severe fluctuations in the market.

 - Bonds – Bonds generally produce solid growth, at a lower rate of return than individual stocks.

 - Mutual funds – Mutual funds are collections of types of stock.
 This grouping of stocks allows the risk to be spread over a greater number of stocks to ensure that some increase in return is always likely to occur.